TZstatsADS/Spring2021-Project1-sy2657/lib/README.md

 Step 2: run piechart r code

-Step 3: run analysis_group1 r code
+Step 3: run analysis_group1, analysis_group2, and analysis_group3 r code

+Make sure to set the width and height of figures so they can be viewed clearly: {r fig.width=15, fig.height=8, echo=F}